Renovation of the Thomas Dehler House, Bonn

 Reinhardtstraßenhöfe GmbH & Co.
 KG, Bonn

-Study on sustainable heating, cooling and electricity supply
+Study on sustainable heating, cooling and electricity supply, energy-related specialist planning and construction supervision

 Gross Floor Area (GFA)